google/cpp-from-the-sky-down/tafn/tafn.md

 	* Runtime polymorphism without inheritance
 	* Exception and non-exception based overloads
 	* Adding monadic bind to pre-existing monad types

+All these issues can be addressed if we allow functions to be designated using types.

 ## Definitions